 If you’re looking to get pinpointed stars, you have to pay close attention to your shutter speed.
 If it’s too long, you’ll start to get oval-shaped stars instead of points.
 Try using the 500 rule: this is when you divide the focal length into 500.
 The resulting number is where you set your shutter speed.
-This may not be the exact speed necessary, but it is a starting point to get you close to where you need to be.
+This may not be the exact speed necessary, but it is a starting point to get you close to where you need to be for night sky photography.

 2. Pay attention to the moon.

 If you’re looking for the darkest skies possible, research new moon dates (no moon).
 If you can’t go out on a new moon night, research moon rise/set times, so the moon is not in the sky.
 As in this image, do not be afraid to go out and capture nights skies when the moon is up.
 Use it to paint your subject in light.

 3. Use night sky photography apps on your phone.

 There are a number of great night sky apps that will help you find the right location and times to capture the images you’re looking for.
 With some of them, you can even scout locations during the day while using the app.
 The app will identify star and Milky Way positions later that night or months into the future.
 This will allow you to come back to that location and know which direction you want to shoot and when.